The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.

 - If requesting an exception, explain why the requirements of 21 CFR 801 Subpart B are not technologically feasible;

 - If requesting an alternative, describe the alternative and explain why it would provide for more accurate, precise, or rapid device identification than the requirements of 21 CFR 801 Subpart B or how the alternative would better ensure the safety or effectiveness of the device that would be subject to the alternative;

 - If known, provide the number of labelers and the number of devices that would be affected if we grant the requested exception or alternative; and

 - Provide other requested information needed to clarify the scope and effects of the requested exception or alternative.

 UDI Time Extensions

-The FDA requires device labelers to comply with UDI requirements according to the dates established in conjunction with the UDI final rule.
-The UDI label and GUDID submission compliance date for class II devices that are not considered implantable, life-supporting, or life-sustaining (I/LS/LS) is September 24, 2016.
+The FDA requires device labelers to comply with UDI requirements according to the dates established in conjunction with the UDI Rule.
+The UDI label and GUDID submission compliance date for class II devices that are not considered implantable, life-supporting, or life-sustaining (I/LS/LS) was September 24, 2016.

 The FDA has granted labelers of particular types of devices an extension of certain UDI compliance dates when the FDA has determined that an extension would be in the best interest of the public health.
 Those extension letters are listed below.

 Continued use of FDA labeler code (§ 801.57)